Fábrica de sueños: La madrastra (2022)

 Based on Arturo Moya Grau's La madrastra, the series follows Marcia Cisneros who, after spending twenty years in prison for a crime she did not commit, wants to be reunited with her family.
 While everyone believes she is dead, she sets out on a mission to find the real culprit and get her life back.
 The series stars Aracely Arámbula and Andrés Palacios.

+La maleficio (2023)

+Based on Fernanda Villeli's El maleficio, the series stars Fernando Colunga and Marlene Favela.

 Upcoming

-Among the next projects scheduled to be released are: A new version of El privilegio de amar produced again by Carla Estrada, El maleficio, and Quinceañera.
+Among the next projects scheduled to be released are: A new version of El privilegio de amar produced again by Carla Estrada, and Quinceañera.

 Production

 Filming of La usurpadora began on 25 April 2019 and concluded in August 2019.
 Filming of Cuna de lobos began on 15 April 2019 and concluded in August 2019.
 Filming of Rubí began on 20 July 2019 and concluded in October 2019.
 Filming of Los ricos también lloran began on 20 September 2021 and concluded on 2 March 2022.
 Filming of La madrastra began on 6 June 2022.
+Filming of El maleficio began in July 2023.